Touch the Sun (TV series): Premise

-Badge and Sam are cousins, and Badge has always felt daunted by Sam because he has spent time in the city and been exposed to a world Badge can only imagine having spent his whole life on a remote farm in the rugged southwest of Tasmania.
+Badge has always felt daunted by his cousin Sam because he has spent time in the city and been exposed to a world Badge can only imagine, having spent his whole life on a remote farm in rugged southwest Tasmania.
 However, the tables get turned once Sam's mother falls ill and his father is away working.
 Sam and his two younger sisters, Bron and Sheppie, are sent to live with Badge and his mum, Jessie.
 Sam has an arrogant disdain for the bush that gets on Badge's nerves, so he forms an alliance with Bron who is timid and fearful, but sensitive.
-However, at the same time, Badge begins to question his father's beloved wilderness and whether that is the kind of life he wants for himself when he hears of the glorified tales of the city.
+However, at the same time, Badge begins to question his father's beloved wilderness and whether that is the kind of life he wants for himself, when he hears of the glorified tales of the city.

 One night the tension between Sam and Badge breaks and their feelings appear to be reflected in the violent weather occurring in the valley.
-By morning, they discover that Brindle, the family heifer, escaped into the dense bush and needs to be tracked down and recovered.
+By morning, they discover that Brindle, the family heifer, has escaped into the dense bush and needs to be tracked down and recovered.
 The kids persuade Jessie to bring them with her on her trek through the mountainous Tasmanian wilderness to find Brindle.

 En route they are led up into the valley to a dark and mysterious crag called Devil's Hill.
-They find tracks here which lets them know they're headed in the right direction, but the path is dangerous with tiger snakes and raging rivers.
+They find tracks which indicate they are headed in the right direction, but the path is dangerous with tiger snakes and raging rivers.
 Supplies are limited and Jessie starts to think that they may have missed Brindle, so she backtracks and leaves the kids at their camping spot for the day.
 Shortly after Jessie leaves, the kids spot Brindle in the valley far below.
 The boys climb down towards Brindle, but Badge slips which frightens her away.
 Sam scolds Badge, but Badge decides to break camp and follow Brindle.

-This new chase leads the kids into adventure and conflict and only by resolving their differences do they find a way to pool their talents and recapture Brindle.
+This new chase leads the kids into adventure and conflict, and only by resolving their differences do they find a way to pool their talents and recapture Brindle.
 Not only do they end up finding Brindle, but also the lost herd that will enable Badge's parents to have a successful farm.
-Badge, Sam, Bron and Sheppie drive the herd home in triumph and meet up with Jessie along the way who is overjoyed with their findings.
+Badge, Sam, Bron and Sheppie drive the herd home in triumph and meet up with Jessie along the way, who is overjoyed with their findings.

-Once they get home they are welcomed with more good news - Sam's mother has recovered and his father has arrived to take him home.
+Once they return home, they are welcomed with more good news – Sam's mother has recovered and his father has arrived to take him home.
 To everyone's surprise, Sam asks his father if he can return to the farm next summer, and Badge decides he doesn't mind the idea of going to school with his cousins.
 Badge and Sam's rivalry turns to mutual respect.